PlanktoScope/PlanktoScope/documentation/docs/setup/software/index.md

 ## Choosing an SD card image

-PlanktoScope SD card image files are identified with a version number as well as a hardware configuration tag - for example, the SD card image file named `planktoscope-v2023.9.0+pscopehat.img.gz` is for v2023.9.0 of the PlanktoScope distro, configured to work with versions of the PlanktoScope hardware based on the custom PlanktoScope HAT (rather than the Adafruit Stepper Motor HAT).
-Thus, you will need to choose both a version number (e.g. v2023.9.0) and a hardware configuration (e.g. `pscopehat`).
+PlanktoScope SD card image files are identified with a version number as well as a hardware configuration tag - for example, the SD card image file named `planktoscope-v2024.0.0+planktoscopehat.img.gz` is for v2020.0.0 of the PlanktoScope distro, configured to work with versions of the PlanktoScope hardware based on the custom PlanktoScope HAT (rather than the Adafruit Stepper Motor HAT).
+Thus, you will need to choose both a version number (e.g. v2023.9.0) and a hardware configuration (e.g. `planktoscopehat`).

 ### Distro versions